-His band had tried to soldier on following the 1978 death of drummer Keith Moon, hiring former Faces skinsman Kenney Jones to take his place.
-The Who recorded two more albums (1981’s Face Dances and 1982’s It’s Hard) which mostly served to illustrate that the band was not the same without Moon and that Townshend was more creatively invested in his solo work.
+His band had tried to soldier on following the 1978 death of drummer Keith Moon, hiring former Faces member Kenney Jones to take his place.
+The Who recorded two more albums (1981’s Face Dances and 1982’s It’s Hard) which mostly served to illustrate that they were not the same without Moon – and that Townshend was more creatively invested in his solo work.

-While the Who’s North American tour in the fall of 1982 was organized to promote ‘It’s Hard’ (released that September), the band members later decided that the 40 dates would constitute the group’s final trek.
+While their North American tour in the fall of 1982 was organized to promote It’s Hard (released that September), the band members later decided that the 40 dates would constitute the group’s final trek.
 The lineup included founding members Townshend, Roger Daltrey and John Entwistle, along with Jones and keyboardist Tim Gorman, who had contributed to the It’s Hard sessions.

 Though the title Who’s Last is a play on the band’s 1971 classic Who’s Next, it might have been more appropriate to reference The Who by Numbers.
 That’s how this live greatest-hits package often feels: the band filling a contractual obligation with lesser (though far from awful) versions of fantastic material.
 It’s worth mentioning that the track list contains only one song from post-1973 ("Who Are You"), even though the Who played a fair amount of It’s Hard selections on the tour.

-One listen to Who’s Last will convince any rock fan that Jones was the wrong fit for the Who (his drumming sounds stilted in the face of the free-roaming Townshend and Entwistle), and yet, he’s not the only one to blame for these uninspired renditions.
+One listen to Who’s Last will convince any rock fan that Jones was the wrong fit for the Who: His drumming sounds stilted in the face of the free-roaming Townshend and Entwistle.
+Still, he’s not the only one to blame for these uninspired renditions.
 The other three so often sound listless, rushing through performances of "Behind Blue Eyes" and "Boris the Spider," sounding both more polished and less exacting than their Live at Leeds-era selves.